Learn how to smoke and cook a turkey breast using a pellet grill, and why it is one of the easiest and tastiest ways to smoke a turkey breast!

 Just add your chosen pellets to the hopper, plug in and start the pellet grill.

-Set the temperature to 325°F, and let the grill come up to temperature.
+Set the temperature to 325°F, and let the pellet grill come up to temperature.

-While you technically CAN cook your turkey “low and slow” at 225-250 degrees like traditional pork and brisket barbecue, you will never get crispy skin because the fat underneath it will not render at those low temperatures before the meat is finished cooking.
+While you technically CAN cook your turkey "low and slow" at 225-250°F like traditional pork and brisket barbecue, you will never get crispy skin because the fat underneath it will not render at those low temperatures before the meat is finished cooking.

 If you want to be extra cautious with a sugary BBQ rub, drop the cooking temperature on the pellet grill to 300°F.

-Set your turkey breast in the cooking chamber with the breast side down and let the pellet grill do its thing!
+Set your turkey breast in the cooking chamber and let the pellet grill do its thing!

 We like this one from Norpro because its rectangular bottom rests easily on the grill grates without falling between them.

-Alternatively, if you want to collect the drippings from your smoked turkey breast to make a pan sauce or gravy, elevate the turkey breast on a grilling rack inside of an aluminum foil roasting tray.
+Alternatively, if you want to collect the drippings from your smoked turkey breast to make a pan sauce or gravy, elevate the turkey breast on V shaped rack or a grilling rack inside of an aluminum foil roasting tray.

 Make sure to use good insulated grill gloves when rotating or flipping the turkey breast or moving the roasting rack.

-A turkey breast will take approximately 15 minutes per pound to fully cook according to Loaves and Dishes.
+A turkey breast will take approximately 15 minutes per pound to fully cook in and OVEN according to Loaves and Dishes.

-If you want the crispiest skin possible, avoid basting the turkey breast with anything while it is cooking on the pellet grill.
+If you want the crispiest skin possible, avoid brushing or basting the turkey breast with anything while it is cooking on the pellet grill.

-You’ll want to check the internal temperature of the turkey breast periodically for doneness.
+You'll want to check the internal temperature of the turkey breast periodically for doneness and to know when to turn the heat up to crisp the skin.

 Your turkey breast is ready to eat when you hit an internal temperature of 165°F on your instant read thermometer.